PaulaMagdi0/e-commerce-vanilla/README.md

 Contributions are welcome!
 Feel free to fork this repository, make enhancements, and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any inquiries or feedback, please contact Omar Sameh at [omar.sameh@example.com](mailto:omar.sameh@example.com).
+For any inquiries or feedback, please contact Paula Magdy at [paulamagdy665@gmail.com](mailto:paulamagdy665@gmail.com).